woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.3.0 =
+* Refactor - Removed deprecated methods from WC_Frontend_Scripts and rewrote script registration and localization to run once.

 = 2.2.5 =
 * Fix - Filters in admin screen for coupons and orders.
 * Fix - When bulk editing, don't allow sale price to be negative.